 We are particularly pleased to have here today (name of speaker).
 (Name of speaker) has taken a long-time interest in the work of professional engineers and PEO's role as the regulator of professional engineering in the public interest.

-(Name of speaker) is (outline any relevant responsibilities, roles, and positions on any committees they have as an MPP) I am (say your name) and I am the (say your title in relation to why you're introducing the speaker, for example, you are president of an organization).
-I am so pleased to be with you tonight and to have the chance to introduce our guest speaker, (say speakers name).
+(Name of speaker) is (outline any relevant responsibilities, roles, and positions on any committees they have as an MPP).
+I have been asked to introduce you as the (say your title in relation to why you're introducing the speaker, for example, you are the Chapter Chair or the Chair of the Government Liaison Program for this Chapter.)

+I am so pleased to be with you tonight and to have the chance to introduce our guest speaker, (say speaker's name).

-He / She is the (say speaker's positions in relation to why they're speaking).
+He / She is the (say speaker's position in relation to why they're speaking).
 He / She has been supportive of PEO and the Government Liaison Program activities in this chapter since their election in (year).